tacgomes/investir/README.md

 > [!NOTE]
 > Linters and test packages used by this project will also be installed.

-## Limitations ⚠️

-* No special handling takes place for the accumulation class of shares for an investment fund, where income from dividends or interest are automatically reinvested back into the fund.
-This means that in practice you might have to pay more tax on your income and less tax on capital gains when you sell the fund than what is reported.

-* Multi-currency accounts in Trading 212 are partially supported.
-It is possible to view orders, dividends, interest and transfers whose total is not in pound sterling, but it is not possible to calculate capital gains tax at the moment.

 [ci-badge]: https://github.com/tacgomes/investir/actions/workflows/ci.yml/badge.svg
 [coverage-badge]: https://codecov.io/github/tacgomes/investir/graph/badge.svg?token=I0HHSSD83O
 [version-badge]: https://img.shields.io/pypi/v/investir.svg